evanhooff/musings-app/README.md

 Let's start at the very beginning.
 A very good place to start.
 When you read you begin with A, B, C
-When you code you start with git pull
+When you code you start with npm install